tabbydoc/tabbyld2/README.md

 # TabbyLD2

-A web-based application to annotate relation tables and generate knowledge graphs
+A web-based application to annotate relational tables and generate knowledge graphs.

 ## Version